+(Mark One)

-(Mark One) ANNUAL REPORT PURSUAN EXCHANGE ACT OF 1934 T TO SECTION 13 OR 15(d) OF THI E SECURITIES For the fiscal ye ear ended December 31, 2008 TRANSITION REPORT PURSUS SECURITIES EXCHANGE AC UANT TO SECTION 13 OR 15(d) OF T OF 1934 THE For the transition peri iod from to COMMISSIO ON FILE NUMBER: 0-19271 ORATORIES, INC ·• ONE II DELAWARE te or other jurisdiction of incorporation 01-0393723 (IRS Employer Identific 04092 (ZIP Code) Registrant's telephone nur mber, including area code: 207-556-0300 Securitie es registered pursuant to Section 12(b) of the e Act: Title of each class Name of each excha ange on which registered Common Sto ck, \$0.10 par value per share NASDAQ Global M A arket Securitie es registered pursuant to Section 12(g) of the e Act: None Indicate Yes ☑ No □ own seasoned issuer, as defined in Rule 405 of the he Securities Act.
-Indicate Act.
-Yes □ N ed to file reports pursuant to Section 13 or Section on 15(d) of the Securities Ex change Act of 1934 during the preceding 12 as filed all reports required to be filed by Section 2 months (or for such shorter period that the register requirements for the past 90 days.
-Yes 🗹 No 🗆 and will not b ilers pursuant to Item 405 of Regulation S-K is r √ledge, in definitive proxy or information statem t to this Form 10-K. ☑ smaller repor arge accelerated filer, an accelerated filer, a non- accelerated filer," "accelerated filer" and "smalle Large acceler Non-accelerated filer $\square$ Small not check if a smaller reporting company) er reporting company [ Indicate by check mark whether the registrant is a sh nell company (as defined in Rule 12b-2 of the A ct).
-Yes □ No ☑ Market, the a the registrant's Common Stock as reported by the ld by non-affiliates of the registrant was \$2,885 tive officers to be its only affiliates.
+AL REPORT PURSUANT T ANGE ACT OF 1934 O SECTION 13 OR 15(d) OF THE SECURITIES For the fiscal yea r ended December 31, 2009 or SITION REPORT PURSUAN ANGE ACT OF 1934 NT TO SECTION 13 OR 15(d) OF THE SECURITIES 5 For the transition period d from to COMMISSION FILE NUMBER: 0-19271 IDEXX LABO RATORIES, INC. trant as specified in its charter) (State or other o DELAWARE jurisdiction of incorporation r organization) 01-0393723 (IRS Employer Identification No.) RIVE, WESTBROOK, MAINE principal executive offices) 04092 (ZIP Code) , 31 per, including area code: 207-556-0300 Securities registered pu rsuant to Section 12(b) of the Act: itle of each class Name of each exchange on which registered Common Stoo ck, \$0.10 par value per share NASDAQ Global Market Securities registered pursu ant to Section 12(g) of the Act: None Indicate by check n Yes ☑ No □ nark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Indicate by check n Yes □ No ☑ nark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Exchange Act of 1934 do and all reports required to be filed by Section 13 or 15(d) of the Securit such shorter period that the registrant was required to file such report st 90 days.
+Yes $\square$ No $\square$ nteractive Data File req uired to be submitted and posted purs tted electronically and posted on its corporate Web site, if any, every uant to Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during rant was required to submit and post such files).
+Yes $\square$ No $\square$ the ot be contained, to the b pursuant to Item 405 of Regulation S-K is not contained herein, and valitive proxy or information statements incorporated by reference in K. $\square$ vill accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller," "accelerated filer" and "smaller reporting company" in Rule 12b Large accelerated filer Non-accelerated filer ☐ Smaller reporting company not check if a smaller reporting company) у 🗖 Indicate by check n nark whether the registrant is a shell c ompany (as defined in Rule 12b-2 of the Act).
+Yes □ No ☑

+Based on the closing sale price on June 30, 2009 of the registrant's Common Stock as reported by the NASDAQ Global Market, the aggregate market value of the voting stock held by non-affiliates of the registrant was \$2,690,802,946.
+For these purposes, the registrant considers its Directors and executive officers to be its only affiliates.

-The number of shares outstanding of the registrant's Common Stock was 59,128,909 on February $12,\,2009$ .
+The number of shares outstanding of the registrant's Common Stock was 58,061,319 on February 12, 2010.